Single use medical device reprocessing: The Single Use Label

 When a manufacturer designs and develops a product, it determines the materials used and how the device is labeled.
-In the U.S., to market a device as "reusable", a manufacturer must provide increased data requirements and invest the resources necessary to demonstrate to FDA that the product can be safely reprocessed at the hospital level.
+In the US, to market a device as "reusable", a manufacturer must provide increased data requirements and invest the resources necessary to demonstrate to FDA that the product can be safely reprocessed at the hospital level.
 Unlike reusable devices, single-use devices are not sold with instructions on how they can be properly cleaned and sterilized nor have they been validated or tested for exposure to cleaning or sterilization processes, including chemical exposure and heat.

 However, the single use label does not mean that a device cannot be safely reprocessed, and over 300 kinds of SUDs have been approved for reprocessing by the FDA and other regulatory agencies around the world.

-Hospital skepticism of the single-use label was noted in a 2000 U.S. Government Accountability Office (GAO) Report.
+Hospital skepticism of the single-use label was noted in a 2000 US Government Accountability Office (GAO) Report.
 According to the report, healthcare personnel "distrust the single-use label for some devices" because, among other things, the regulator "cannot require manufacturers to support the designation of a device as single-use," and "they perceive that manufacturers have an economic incentive to market devices as single-use that could just as well be sold as reusable."

 Relatedly, Yale University research has shown that although healthcare providers and staff are interested in reprocessing, some OEMs have pursued strategies to discourage or outright prevent the practice.
 Health systems reported contractual stipulations by OEMs prohibiting the use of reprocessed devices as well as planned obsolescence in both the software and hardware (such as software chips or chemical coating that renders a device inoperable upon reprocessing).

 Commonly reprocessed SUDs

-Commonly reprocessed medical devices include lower-risk, U.S. FDA Class I non-invasive devices such as sequential compression sleeves, tourniquet cuffs, pulse oximeter sensors, infusor bags, EKC and ECG leads and cables, and fall alarms to medium-risk, FDA Class II minimally invasive surgical devices including cautery electrodes, laparoscopic graspers, scissors, forceps, scalpels, orthopedic blades, bits, burs, external fixation clamps, bolts and components, and electrophysiological cardiac catheters.
+Commonly reprocessed medical devices include lower-risk, US FDA Class I non-invasive devices such as sequential compression sleeves, tourniquet cuffs, pulse oximeter sensors, infusor bags, EKC and ECG leads and cables, and fall alarms to medium-risk, FDA Class II minimally invasive surgical devices including cautery electrodes, laparoscopic graspers, scissors, forceps, scalpels, orthopedic blades, bits, burs, external fixation clamps, bolts and components, and electrophysiological cardiac catheters.
 To date, the FDA has not approved for reprocessing any Class III, or higher risk, SUDs.